cadet-salzburg/OpenNI2xCinderBlock/README.md

 ----
 * Auto Restart still problems to fix
 * Skeleton (getters for orientations, ...)
-* Alternative event based implementation (should be way faster as it's threaded)
+* Alternative event based implementation (should be way faster as it's threaded,specially for multiple devices)
 * device number vs. uri, rewrite functions to work with unique ids
 * Realtime change of resolutions and active streams
-* Device Connect/Disconnect Events
 * Seperation Wrapper / Cinder Helper Code
 * Test if recording of multiple devices is possible simultaniously
 * Quiet mode --> switch of error and debug msgs in console